 To complete the lashing, bring up the short end of the rope that extends from the clove hitch and tie a square knot (see figure 107).
 Bring the short end up in the opposite direction of the frapping turns.

-As in the traditional square lashing, there is some disadvantage in having to make the complete lashing using the one end of the rope.
+As in the Traditional Square Lashing, there is some disadvantage in having to make the complete lashing using the one end of the rope.

 When putting crossed braces on a structure to keep it from racking (as used when making a trestle), the most important lashing is the diagonal lashing where the spars cross.
 (Refer to the “Making a Trestle” section.)

 When the cross spars are properly assembled on the trestle, they will be standing apart where they cross.
 That is, there will be a few inches of space between the spars where they cross at the center of the X. To pull them tightly together, a timber hitch is used to start the lashing (figure 1).
 As the timber hitch is pulled tight, the spars are sprung together.
 Next, three wraps are made in each direction across the X (figures 2 thru 5).
 After the wraps, make two frapping turns between the spars, pulling the wrapping turns tightly together and taking up any slack (figures 6 and 7).
 Finally, tie a clove hitch on one spar to complete the lashing (figures 8 thru 10).
 When this lashing is added to the cross braces, it helps keep the trestle from racking.
+Filipino Diagonal Lashing.

-WEST COUNTRY SHEAR LASHING
+WEST COUNTRY ROUND LASHING

 The pattern you make with the rope for this lashing is the same as the one to make the whipping.
 The only difference is that this lashing is tied around two spars to hold them together.

 To make this lashing, tie a series of half-knots (overhand knots) around the two spars (see figure 115).
 Tie one half-knot in front and the next half-knot in back (see figure 116).
-Make sure each half knot is pulled up as tight as possible.
+Make sure each half-knot is pulled up as tight as possible.
 After tying six to ten half-knots, finish off the lashing with a square knot (see figure 117).
 By using six to ten half-knots in this lashing, it makes it very strong and effective, but can be a little difficult to untie.

-TWO-SPAR SHEAR LASHING
+TWO-SPAR SHEAR LASHING (Shear Lashing)

 Unlike square lashings, the shear lashing requires eight or ten wraps around the spars before making the frapping turns between the spars to pull the wraps tight (see figure 120).
 This lashing then ends with a clove hitch on the other spar (see figure 121).

 In some pioneering situations all that’s needed is a few wraps with a rope, a light cord, or binder twine to hold two small spars or sticks together.
-Wrap the rope or cord around the spars a few times and finish with a square knot.
+Wrap the rope or cord around the spars a few times and finish with a Square Knot.
 This is called a strop lashing.

 A strop lashing can be drawn down tight, or it can be made as a loose wrap so that it allows movement or acts as a hinge.

 The strop lashing can have several simple applications at camp.
 For example, if you don’t want to dig a hole for the staff of your patrol flag, drive a tall stake in the ground.
-Then use a light cord or binder twine to make two strop lashings about 1′ apart to hold the staff to the stake (see figure 122).
+Then use a light cord or binder twine to make two strop lashings about 1 foot apart to hold the staff to the stake (see figure 122).

 If your patrol just completed a signal tower and you want to show who did it, lash your patrol flag to the top of one of the legs with a strop lashing.